-The speed at which the cursor flashes depends on the speed of your CPU and other factors.
-However the flash rate can be altered, enter \mathbf{f} in section 6.3.
-The following top-right prompt is presented, change flashing cursor: restore-r or enter factor:
+The default cursor flash speed is set automatically at about 0.5 seconds independent of your CPU speed.
+However this is not always reliable - to adjust the flash rate enter $\mathbf{f}$ in section 6.3.
+The following top-right prompt is presented, change flashing cursor speed(1.0): restore-r(1.0) or enter factor:

-Enter a factor to slow down or speed up the flash rate.
-For example to make it half as fast enter .5, twice as fast enter 2.
-To restore the default setting enter \mathbf{r} .
+Enter a factor to slow down or speed up the current flash rate.
+For example to make it twice as fast as the current speed enter .5.
+For twice as fast enter 2.
+To restore the default setting enter r.